dataform-co/dataform/content/docs/getting-started-tutorial/managing-dependencies.md

 <div className="bp3-callout bp3-icon-info-sign bp3-intent-primary" markdown="1">
 <h4 class="bp3-heading">The dependency tree</h4>
 Here you can see a visualisation of your entire Dataform project.
-Every time Dataform creates a run and executes SQL in your warehouse, it will be sure to update the actions in the corect dependency order.
+Every time Dataform creates a run and executes SQL in your warehouse, it will update the actions in the corect dependency order.
 </a></div>

 You now have two tables created in your warehouse, one called `order_stats` and one called `customers`. `customers` depends on `order_stats` and will start running when `order_stats` is completed.